Before considering British schools in Tenerife, perhaps I should give you a little information about Spanish state schooling.

 For those parents who don't want to put their offspring through the trauma of attending a school where they don't even speak the language, there is an alternative.

-As far as I'm aware, there are now only three British educational establishments in Tenerife (please correct me if I'm wrong, using the feedback link).
+As far as I'm aware, there are now only four British educational establishments in Tenerife (please correct me if I'm wrong, using the feedback link).

 The main drawback to sending your child to one of these is that they are all fee-paying.